-Activities: Conference room reservations, proctored exams, and community service programs are suspended while the Stay Home Order is in effect.
+Conference room reservations and proctored exams are suspended while the Stay Home Order is in effect.

-The next board meeting will be held on November 17, 2020 at 5:15 p.m. on Zoom with a call-in option.
-See agenda packet at Monthly Meetings tab for how to connect online or by phone.
-A print agenda will be available for viewing on the outdoor bulletin board at the middle archway entrance to the Civic Center (courts entrance) on November 13.
+The next board meeting will be held on January 19, 2021 at 5:15 p.m. on Zoom with a call-in option.
+See agenda packet at Monthly Meetings tab (which is on the "More" tab) for how to connect online or by phone.
+A print agenda will be available for viewing on the outdoor bulletin board at the middle archway entrance to the Civic Center (courts entrance) on January 15.

 FREE ONLINE LEGAL RESEARCH WESTLAW:

 Try Westlaw with Practical Law for free and get full access to content and attorney-editors: HERE